dalmo1991/superflexPy/doc/numerical_solver.rst

 and associated initial conditions.

 Such differential equations are usually difficult or impossible to solve analytically, therefore, numerical approximations are employed.
+These numerical approximations take the form of time stepping schemes.

-Many robust numerical approximations (e.g. implicit Euler) require an iterative root-finding procedure at each time step.
+Moreover, many robust numerical approximations (e.g. implicit Euler) require an iterative root-finding procedure at each time step.

-Therefore, the current implementation of SuperflexPy conceptualizes the solution of the ODE as a two-step procedure:
+The current implementation of SuperflexPy conceptualizes the solution of the ODE as a two-step procedure:

-1. Construct the discrete-time equations defining the numerical approximation of the ODEs
+1. Construct the discrete-time equations defining the numerical approximation of the ODEs at a single time step
-2. Solve the numerical approximation
+2. Solve the numerical approximation for the storage(s)

 These steps can be performed using two SuperflexPy components:
 :code:`NumericalApproximator` and :code:`RootFinder`.